bgpkit/bgpkit-broker/README.md

 ### Install

-Install with `cargo install bgpkit-broker@0.7.0 --features cli` or check out the main branch and run `cargo install --path . --features cli`.
+Install with `cargo install bgpkit-broker@0.7 --features cli` or check out the main branch and run `cargo install --path . --features cli`.

-If you are on a macOS environment, you can also use homebrew to install the pre-compiled binary (universal):
+If you are in a macOS environment, you can also use homebrew to install the pre-compiled binary (universal):

 ```
 brew install bgpkit/tap/bgpkit-broker